Graham Cluley

 Please see our privacy policy regarding how we handle data.

-Graham Cluley was inducted into the InfoSecurity Europe Hall of Fame in 2011, and his claim to fame is that he is the originator of the saying that “the cloud is just someone else’s computer” (but he hasn't managed to make any money out of it)
+He has been recognised as the originator of the saying that “the cloud is just someone else’s computer” (but he hasn't managed to make any money out of it).

 Continue Reading »